Mobile internet for everyone and everything

-In the mobile industry, abbreviations are used every day: SIM and eSIM, ICCID, APN, LTE, 5G, the list goes on and on.
-IMEI is just another one that you probably don't need to worry about.
+Abbreviations are used every day in the mobile industry: SIM and eSIM, ICCID, APN, LTE, 5G, the list goes on and on.
+IMEI is just another that you probably don’t need to worry about.
 Wrong!
-The IMEI can actually come in handy in a variety of situations.
-As a user, you can use the knowledge of the IMEI to learn more about your specific smartphone or even take measures should it ever be stolen or lost.
+The IMEI can actually prove useful in a variety of situations.
+As a user, you can use your knowledge of the IMEI to find out more about your specific smartphone or to help organize measures if it is ever stolen or lost.

 What Is the IMEI?